abhisheksharma14/no-code-app/README.md

-# 🏦 Maersk Bank - Digital Banking API
+# 🏦 Bank - Digital Banking API

 > **Vibe Coding: Build with AI** — A comprehensive digital banking application built with Next.js, featuring full CRUD operations, JWT authentication, and modern UI components.

 ## 🚀 Overview

-This is a fictional digital banking application for Maersk Bank that enables users to:
+This is a fictional digital banking application for Bank that enables users to:
 - Create and manage personal accounts
 - Secure authentication with JWT tokens
 - Update personal information